sivaGU/GNNSeq/README.md

 1. Download and extract the contents of the GNNSeqGUI_Windows.zip file.

-2. Either 1) Double-click the GNNSeqGUI.exe file to launch the application, or 2) Open command prompt (CMD), navigate to the folder where GNNSeqGUI_Windows.exe is extracted, and run the following command: "GNNSeqGUI_Windows.exe"
+2. Either 1) Double-click the GNNSeqGUI.exe file to launch the application, or 2) Open command prompt (CMD), navigate to the folder where GNNSeqGUI_Windows.exe is extracted, and run the following command: "GNNSeqGUI_Windows.exe".
+Initial bootup may take up to 3-4 minutes.

 3. If the app does not open or if it is blocked by your system as potentially dangerous, please click "More information" and "Run anyway" in the pop-up.
 If it is still blocked, please go to your computer's system settings and allow "3rd party downloads from the internet".
 This app has been verified as "safe to download" through a virus-checking software.